 Conversely, wireless access control systems do not use external controllers.
 Instead, the lock, controller and reader are bundled together.

-Sargent IN120 supports various types of 2.4GHz and 13.56 MHz credentials — Bluetooth and NFC frequencies.
-A commonly held question about wireless locks is how secure they are.
-Sargent locks are secured with 128-bit encryption and supports WiFi network security standards, including 802.1x and WEP, WPA and WPA2 protocols.
+A commonly held question about wireless locks is their security.
+Both Sargent locks are secured with 128-bit encryption and supports Wi-Fi network security standards, including 802.1x and WEP, WPA and WPA2 protocols.
+Sargent IN120 supports various types of 2.4GHz and 13.56 MHz credentials.

 Why Non-Proprietary Access Control Matters

 So, which wireless access control system is right for you?
-That depends on how much system flexibility you need.
+As is usually the case with physical security, it depends on how much flexibility and customization you need.